tink-crypto/tink/docs/GOLANG-HOWTO.md

 Hybrid             | hybrid.ECIESHKDFAES128GCMKeyTemplate()
 Hybrid             | hybrid.ECIESHKDFAES128CTRHMACSHA256KeyTemplate()

-To avoid accidental leakage of sensitive key material one should be careful mixing keyset generation and usage in code.
-To support the separation between these activities the Tink provides a command-line tool called [Tinkey](TINKEY.md), which can be used for common key management tasks.
+To avoid accidental leakage of sensitive key material, one should avoid mixing keyset generation and usage in code.
+To support the separation of these activities Tink provides a command-line tool, [Tinkey](TINKEY.md), which can be used for common key management tasks.

-### Storing and Loading existing Keysets
+### Storing and loading existing keysets

 After generating key material, you might want to persist it to a storage system.
 Tink supports persisting the keys after encryption to any io.Writer and io.Reader implementations.

 ```go
 package main